What are the parts of speech in Spanish?

 es grande

-Spanish nouns also show gender (masculine or feminine) and number (singular or plural).
-These details help you match articles and, later, adjectives correctly.
+Spanish nouns also carry gender (masculine or feminine) and number (singular or plural) — which affects the articles and adjectives around them.

-If you’re just starting, don’t worry about every category — focus on recognizing nouns first.
+If you’re just starting, focus on recognizing nouns first.
 The subcategories will make more sense as you keep learning.

-Once you can identify nouns, you’re ready for the shortcut that helps you avoid repeating them over and over: pronouns.
+Once you can spot nouns, you’ll want to know the shortcut that keeps you from repeating them over and over.
+That’s where pronouns come in.

 2. Pronouns (Pronombres)